 The Geometric Design Guide for Canadian Roads (GDG) is a fundamental reference document for roadway design practioners used to varying extents by every jurisdiction in Canada.
 First released in 1963, with the last edition published in 1999, the Guide has contributed to the consistent and safe development and expansion of regional, provincial, and national roadway and highway systems in Canada.

-This recorded webinar, which occurred 4 weeks prior to the release of the 2017 Guide, provides an overview of the new contents and key changes to geometric design elements and processes provided.
-Fundamental geometric design concepts will not be discussed as part of this webinar.
+This recorded webinar, which occurred 4 weeks prior to the release of the 2017 Guide, provided an overview of the new contents and key changes to geometric design elements and processes provided.
+Fundamental geometric design concepts were not be discussed as part of this webinar.

 The complete guide, as well as individual chapters, can be purchased from our online bookstore.